Below we have answered some of the questions we get asked about our work to give you further information and understanding.

 What to tell a child when something serious or traumatic has happened?
 More >

 It is normal not to know what to tell children if something serious has happened.
 It is natural to want to protect them from upsetting and difficult news.
 It is important to give each child an age appropriate truthful account of what is happening so they can process what is going on around them.
-I can support your family to plan, prepare and practice these tough and sensitive conversations.
+We can support your family to plan, prepare and practice these tough and sensitive conversations.

 How to get in touch with us?
 More >